Fibromyalgia and Sex: Part 2: Turning the Pain into Pleasure

 Acceptance

-In order to solve any problem that fibromyalgia presents, coming to terms with the issue is the first step.
+To solve any problem that fibromyalgia presents, coming to terms with the issue is the first step.
 Sex is no different: you need to understand and accept WHY you are not able to have sex.
 Accept that it’s more about the pain sex causes rather than self-esteem.
 Accepting this fact is key to starting on the road to a healthy, intimate relationship.
-Once you have accepted, the other steps will be easier to achieve.
+Once you have received it, the other steps will be easier to achieve.

 Open Communication

-Having open communication is always subsequent to acceptance when it comes to fibro relationship issues.
-First identifying, then talking through your feelings, experiences, and thoughts will help your partner understand how you feel; not only with fibromyalgia but with sex as well.
-Communicate with your partner the effects on sex that fibromyalgia has for you.
+Having open communication is always after acceptance when it comes to fibro relationship issues.
+First identifying, then talking through your feelings, experiences, and thoughts will help your partner understand how you feel, not only with fibromyalgia but with sex as well.
+Communicate with your partner the effects on sex that fibromyalgia has on you.
 Be clear that you have been avoiding sex because of physically painful effects and not because of your lack of feelings.
-In fact, feelings for your partner are the reason you are being open about sex and open to improving intimacy.
+Feelings for your partner are the reason you are open about sex and open to improving intimacy.

-Recognize this will be an ongoing conversation and not one that will only take place once for a few minutes.
+Recognize this will be an ongoing conversation, not one that will only occur once for a few minutes.
 Be patient.
 The conversation will evolve as intimacy evolves.
 Do not withhold your feelings or truth about the effects sex is having on your body.
-If you reach the point of sexual intercourse, and your partner is enjoying it but you are not, stop.
+If you reach the point of sexual intercourse, and your partner is enjoying it, but you are not, stop.
 Let them know how it’s hurting you.
 Silently suffering through sex for your partner’s sake is dishonest and detrimental to your relationship.

 Nurture Your Body